jpb06/test-storybook-msw/README.md

 Using storybook, we can easily demonstrate how well is advancing the user story, and validate distinct parts of the user story with product team.

-## ⚡ Cool, but what does it means concretely?
+## ⚡ Cool, but what does it mean concretely?

 ### 🔶 Classifying our components

-Let's reflect on the classification we want to use and how it would reflect on our application folder structure.
+Let's reflect on the classification we want to use and how it would impact our application folders structure.
 Here is a proposal:

 | Category  | Description                                                                                                                                                                                                          |
 | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |